A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: When to Prune

 \subsubsection{LTH and its Variants}

-Lottery Ticket Hypothesis (\textbf{LTH}) \cite{frankle2019lottery} is one of the most influential hypotheses in the neural network pruning domain.
-Given a pretrained network, LTH iteratively removes a percentage of the weights based on their magnitudes.
-After pruning, the remaining weights are retrained from scratch with the original initialization, rather than random reinitialization, to match the original networks' accuracies.
-It challenges the commonly believed paradigm that the pretrained weights must be used for retraining and conjectures the existence of an independently trainable sparse subnetwork from a dense network.
-Inspired by LTH, there are various follow-up works to identify wider tickets and understand LTH better, which can be classified into four main classes: (1) proposing a stronger lottery ticket hypothesis, (2) exploring the transferability of LTH, (3) generalizing LTH to other contexts, (4) theoretical justification, and (5) revisiting and questioning LTH.
+Lottery Ticket Hypothesis (\textbf{LTH}) \cite{frankle2019lottery,liu2024survey} is one of the most influential hypotheses in the neural network pruning domain.
+Given a pre-trained network, LTH iteratively removes a percentage of the weights based on their magnitudes.
+After pruning, the remaining weights are retrained from scratch with the original initialization, rather than random reinitialization, to match the original networks' accuracy.
+It challenges the commonly held belief that pre-trained weights must be used for retraining and conjectures the existence of an independently trainable sparse subnetwork within a dense network.
+Inspired by LTH, there are various follow-up works to identify wider tickets across multiple kinds of neural networks (such as CNNs \cite{diffenderfer2021multi}, Generative Adversarial Networks (\textbf{GANs}) \cite{chen2021gans}, Variational AutoEncoders (\textbf{VAEs}) \cite{kalibhat2021winning}, Graph Neural Networks (\textbf{GNNs}) \cite{hui2023rethinking}, Transformer based models \cite{prasanna2020bert}) and understand LTH better, which can be classified into five main classes: (1) proposing a stronger lottery ticket hypothesis, (2) exploring the transferability of LTH, (3) generalizing LTH to other contexts, (4) theoretical justification, and (5) revisiting and questioning LTH.

 (1)~Some recent works (\cite{malach2020proving,orseau2020logarithmic,diffenderfer2021multi}) prove stronger hypothesis than LTH \cite{frankle2019lottery}.
 For example, \citet{diffenderfer2021multi} propose a stronger Multi-Prize LTH, which claims that winning tickets can be robust to extreme forms of quantization (i.e., binary weights and/or activations).
-Based on this, they propose a Multi-Prize Tickets (\textbf{MPTs}) algorithm to find MPTs on binary neural networks for the first time.
+Based on this, they introduce the Multi-Prize Tickets (\textbf{MPTs}) algorithm to find MPTs on binary neural networks for the first time.

 (2)~Some literature (\cite{morcos2019one,mehta2019sparse,gan2022playing,chen2021unified}) studies the transferability of a winning ticket found in a source dataset to another dataset, which provides insights into the transferability of LTH.
 For example, \citet{morcos2019one} find OneTicket that can generalize across a variety of datasets and optimizers within the natural image domain. \citet{mehta2019sparse} propose the ticket transfer hypothesis and transfer winning tickets for different image classification datasets.